pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1086 Ligh in The Darkness

+Well this day I can solve a hard problem, I was thinking that I will cannot solve but with a lot of effort I can do it, but I have some work with this task.

 #### Day 1085 Organize Your Learning

 Today I was search some tutorials about how I can organize my study, sometimes I waste time with the decision that what study, I think that I can be more agile in this process, but firstly I need a methodology or a method for this task.